-Sometimes it’s hard enough to figure out – or remember! – what the road sings in the UK mean, but when you’re driving in a foreign country it can become a bit of a minefield.
+Sometimes it’s hard enough to figure out – or remember – what the road signs in the UK mean.
+But when you’re driving in a foreign country, it can become a bit of a minefield.

 Could you decipher the meaning of these strange road signs from around the world?

 We may think of horse-drawn carts as quaint and old-fashioned, but in many places, owning your car is out of the reach of many people.